awsdocs/amazon-eks-user-guide/doc_source/view-kubernetes-resources.md

       arn:aws:iam::111122223333:role/eksctl-my-cluster-my-nodegroup-NodeInstanceRole-1XLS7754U3ZPA    system:node:{{EC2PrivateDNSName}}       system:bootstrappers,system:nodes
       ```

    1. Add a mapping for a role\.
-This example assume that you attached the IAM permissions in the first step to a role named *my\-console\-viewer\-role*\.
-Replace *111122223333* with your account ID\.
+This example assume that you attached the IAM permissions in the first step to a role named `my-console-viewer-role`\.
+Replace `111122223333` with your account ID\.

       ```
       eksctl create iamidentitymapping \